pushbits/server/README.md

 ## About

 PushBits is a relay server for push notifications.
-It enables your services to send notifications via a simple web API, and delivers them to you through [Matrix](https://matrix.org/).
+It enables you to send notifications via a simple web API, and delivers them to you through [Matrix](https://matrix.org/).
 This is similar to what [Pushover](https://pushover.net/) and [Gotify](https://gotify.net/) offer, but it does not require an additional app.

 The vision is to have compatibility with Gotify on the sending side, while on the receiving side an established service is used.
 This has the advantages that
 - sending plugins written for Gotify (like those for [Watchtower](https://containrrr.dev/watchtower/) and [Jellyfin](https://jellyfin.org/)) as well as
-- receiving clients written for the messaging service can be reused.
+- receiving clients written for Matrix can be reused.

 ### Why Matrix instead of X?